rcrowley/talk-securing-and-extending-puppet/slides.md

 * Break things down into 80/20 rules.
 * Go back at the end and fix quotes to look pretty.
-* Link to blueprints for client and server.
-Actually build them.
 * Note when Puppet and Chef are similar and that the only significant difference is in dependency resolution.
-* A great example plugin would be generating and authorizing an SSH key for `root` on each server.

-* What about fucking with the Puppet REST API via Rack middleware?
-Oh yeah!
-* What about combining multiple app servers into one?

-# Orphaned sections

-* Agents run as `root`.
-HERE BE DRAGONS.
-* (Not really.)